contactlab/contacthub-sdk-dotnet/README.md

 <a name="addACustomer"/>
 #### Add a customer

-To create a customer instantiate an object of type Customer and assigns the required attributes. @base field contains the main customer data.
-This code creates a customer with name, surname, email, timezone and an External ID.
-The External ID is a field in which the client application can write its own primary key and use in searches to get the customer.
+To create a customer, instantiate a `Customer` type object and assign the required attributes.
+The `@base` field contains the main customer data.
+This code creates a customer with a name, last name, email, time zone and an External ID.
+The `externalId` is a field in which the client application can write its own primary key and use it in searches to get the customer.

-Sample:
+**Example:**

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ cs
 PostCustomer newCustomer = new PostCustomer()